mhsabbagh/green-recorder/README.md

 A simple yet functional desktop recorder for Linux systems.
 Built using Python, GTK+ 3 and ffmpeg.
 It supports recording audio and video on almost all Linux interfaces.
 Also, Green Recorder is the **first desktop program to support Wayland display server on GNOME session**.

-The following formats are currently supported: **mkv**, **avi**, **mp4**, **wmv** and **nut** (And only WebM for Wayland's GNOME session).
+The following formats are currently supported: **mkv**, **avi**, **mp4**, **wmv**, **gif** and **nut** (And only WebM for Wayland's GNOME session).
 You can stop the recording process easily by right-clicking the icon and choosing "Stop Record".
 Or middle-clicking the recording icon in the notifications area (but doesn't work on all interfaces).

-Green recorder uses the default audio device you have to record.
-So if you want to change the audio input source, you just need to change it from the system-side (using **pavucontrol** for example).
+You can choose the audio input source you want from the list.
+You can also set the default values you want from the preferences window.

 ### How it works?